At least one killed in blasts targeting troops in central Somalia

 It has been pushed back by government offensives in the past, only to regroup and return to areas that the army does not have the capacity to hold.

-(Reporting by Abdi Sheikh; Writing by Duncan Miriri; Editing by Christina Fincher)
+(Reporting by Abdi Sheikh; Writing by Duncan Miriri; Editing by Christina Fincher and Mark Potter)